During LGBT History Month 2021, we celebrate the first anniversary of our LGBTQ+ Awareness E-Learning course.

 The Equality Act (2010) says that no individual must be discriminated against because of their sexual orientation.
 So, whether you’re gay, lesbian, bisexual or heterosexual, discrimination at work is unlawful and employers have a legal obligation to protect all their staff, avoid discrimination and provide a working environment that is free from prejudice.

-Despite this, the LGBT rights charity Stonewall recently found that inclusion is still not a given and almost one in five LGBT staff have been the target of negative comments or conduct from work colleagues due to their sexual orientation.
-They also identified that 35% of LGBT staff hide their sexuality at work because of fear of discrimination.
+Despite this, it was recently found that inclusion is still not a given and almost one in five LGBT staff have been the target of negative comments or conduct from work colleagues due to their sexual orientation.
+35% of LGBT staff also revealed that they hide their sexuality at work because of fear of discrimination.

 Clearly, there is more to be done and additional steps that organisations can take to help raise staff awareness regarding the inclusion of LGBTQ+ staff in the workplace.
 Below we share some examples of actions you can take as an employer to help create a working environment that is free from prejudice whilst demonstrating respect and inclusivity towards your LGBTQ+ Staff.

 Be aware of the assumptions you make and be mindful of all people’s feelings.
 Staff who feel valued and accepted are happier and more productive.
 Take some time to learn about LGBTQ+ issues and gender identity and show your support for awareness days and the local LGBTQ+ Community.

 An organisation’s policies and procedures should be relevant and easily accessible, and staff should be confident in implementing them.
 Ensure your policies explain how you as an employer support the LGBTQ+ staff in your organisation and take discrimination seriously.
 A clear Anti-Harassment and Bullying Policy should be made available to all staff and your policies on parental leave, benefits and so on should all be written inclusively.